zazuum/xlsxgrep/README.md

 ## Owerview

-*xlsxgrep* is a CLI tool to search text in XLSX, XLS, CSV and ODS files.
+*xlsxgrep* is a CLI tool to search text in XLSX, XLS, CSV, TSV and ODS files.
 It works similarly to Unix/GNU Linux *grep*.

 ## Features

 - Grep compatible: xlsxgrep tries to be compatible with Unix/Linux grep, where it makes sense.
   Some of grep options are supported (such as `-r`, `-i`  or `-c`).

-- Search many XLSX, XLS, CSV and ODS files at once, even recursively in directories.
+- Search many XLSX, XLS, CSV, TSV and ODS files at once, even recursively in directories.

 - Regular expressions: Python regex.

-- Supported file types: csv, ods, xls, xlsx
+- Supported file types: csv, ods, tsv, xls, xlsx

 ## Usage:
 ```